 Well, Mariposa Chamber of Commerce mixers have seldom been like this.
 Thanks to Nikki and all the volunteers who made it so successful, especially to those who donated items to the auctions and raffles.
 Thanks to Kim and Monica for great social media artwork and publicity.
 We were all too busy to take many photos, but Monica managed to grab a few great ones.

 The Spring in Mariposa is an ideal time to hold the annual Gem and Mineral show.
-The dates for 2017 are April 8th and 9th.
+However, we’ve adjusted to ongoing 2021 health requirements, and the new dates for 2021 are October 30th and 31st.

 The “Mountains of Minerals” show serves as a focal point to share mineral specimens from world-wide locations.
 Dealers from far and wide gather to share their knowledge and stock of minerals, speakers give presentations on rock and mineral topics, and demonstrations of lapidary techniques are show highlights.

-Many details have now been worked out, and again this year the location is the Mariposa Fair Grounds.
+Many details are still being worked out, but again this year the location is the Mariposa Fair Grounds.
 This show is usually the only Gem Show in California at that time.
 Mariposa is very near the geographic center of California, convenient to central San Joaquin Valley and Yosemite National Park.

-This will be the 17th annual show, which takes place at the Mariposa County Fairgrounds, on historic Highway 49, two miles south of the town of Mariposa, or 30 min.
+This will be the 20th annual show (2020 show was canceled), which takes place at the Mariposa County Fairgrounds, on historic Highway 49, two miles south of the town of Mariposa, or 30 min.
 North of Oakhurst.
 Admission is $3 for adults, 12 and under are free.
 Parking is free!
 Show hours are Saturday 10:00 – 5:00 and Sunday 10:00 – 4:00.

 A wide variety of gemstone jewelry and rough, breathtaking mineral and rock specimens, fossils, crystals, beads and mineral related crafts of all sorts will be available from our many vendors.